javc-nest-microservices/e-commerce/README.md

 1. Clone the repository
 2. create .env file based on .env.template
+3. Run `git submodule update --init --recursive` to rebuild the submodules (first time only)
-3. Run `docker-compose up --build`
+4. Run `docker-compose up --build`

 ### Steps to create a new submodule